freddiejbawden/notes/nc/particle-swarm-optimisation.md

 ### Separation

 As in Boid's Flocking, we can make sure that our particles are separated by some distance, this allows us to cover more of the search space.
-This also helps avoid collapse..
+This also helps avoid collapse.

+Seperation can hamper the late game, as it might stop convergence.

 ### Predator-prey